unexist/blog/_drafts/logging-vs-tracing.md

 ...
 ```

-Let us move on to logging.
+Everything set?
+Then let us move on to logging.

 ### Logging